Teenage Mutant Ninja Turtles 1987/Pokemon

 "That wouldn't happen to ol' Jim," Meowth insisted.
 "And it probably wouldn't happen to the Doc or the twerp, either!
 They're resourceful."

-"Hmph," Ash glowered.
-"Maybe James would even push Misty or Dr. Stockman into the wax to save himself!"
+Ash looked worried.
+"I hope James wouldn't push Misty or Dr. Stockman into the wax to save himself."

 "He wouldn't do that!"
 Jessie snapped.
 "We're thieves, not murderers!"